hardwario/bc-website/content/blog/2018-08-30-pwm-support.en.md

 This PWM signal can be used to set brightness when connected to some low power LED.
 With a proper power driver you can drive lots of power LEDs and LED strips.
 You can have up to 9 separate PWM channels.

 By using `bc_servo` library you can connect a servo to the digital output and set the servo motor angle.
+You can use up to 9 servo motors.

 For more information please see the [**How to: PWM**]({{<relref "doc/firmware/how-to-pwm.md">}}) and [**How to: Servo motor**]({{<relref "doc/firmware/how-to-servo-motor.md">}}) articles in the Learn section.